 Balancing Acts also suggests an accountability partner for both safety/ liability and protection reasons, not just for the

-the church (preventing sex crimes) but also for the benefit of the registrant (preventing false allegations, support
+church (preventing sex crimes) but also for the benefit of the registrant (preventing false allegations, support network).

-network).

 Some people may not agree with me, but I believe in an accountability partner because I am very aware of the real

 possibility of false accusations even in the church.

 Faith-Based Sexual Addiction and/ or Offender Resources:

 There are no shortage of faith-based resources for dealing with sexual addiction or issues with deviant sexuality.
 It is

 matter of reaching out to one of these ministries if you need help: